KelSolaar/sIBL_GUI_Templates/templates/Blender_Cycles_Standard/help/Blender_Cycles_Standard_Template_Manual.rst

 Known Issues
 ------------

--  The environment background does not update in real-time while rotating the control empty.
-Note that rotation will be correct when rendered.
-The AO catcher material on the ground plane correctly updates in real time so one work around is to create a large sphere disable it for rendering and assign the same materials and constraints as the ground plane.
-This bug seems to be related to how drivers are assigned to nodes within groups.
 -  No shadow catcher material for the ground plane.
 As a temporary workaround I've included the option of applying an Ambient Occlusion catcher material to the ground plane so at least there is a hint of a contact shadow.
 Until